After admissions selection, results are posted in your account here at Universityadmissions.se in the 'Application' section.

 For the second Notification, you don't need to reply to courses you wish to keep, but should decline those courses you aren't planning on attending.
 This makes those places available for students on the waiting list.

-It's possible to appeal decisions regarding your eligibility for courses and programmes you've applied for, after you've received your admissions notification.
+It's possible to appeal decisions regarding your eligibility for courses and programmes you've applied for.
+You can only submit an appeal after you've read your admissions notification.

 Not all admissions decisions can be appealed.
 It's important to find out what can and cannot be appealed before submitting one.